Get exclusive member benefits & effect social change. Join Today

 First, they will clean the skin over the vein with antiseptic.
 Next, they’ll wrap an elastic band around your arm, causing your veins to bulge out slightly.
 Then, the practitioner will insert a small needle into the vein and collect your blood in a sterile vial.

-After the nurse or health practitioner collects your blood sample, they will remove the elastic band around your arm and ask you to apply pressure to the puncture site with gauze.
+After the nurse or health practitioner collects your blood sample, they’ll remove the elastic band around your arm and ask you to apply pressure to the puncture site with gauze.
 They may use tape or a bandage to hold the gauze in place.

 This is a routine test with low risk, but there’s a slight chance of the following complications from the blood draw:

-A CRP test can be helpful in assessing a patient’s risk of heart disease, especially in combination with high cholesterol levels.
-The benefits of this test outweigh potential complications, especially for those at risk for heart disease or stroke and those recovering from recent surgery.
+A CRP test can be helpful in assessing a person’s risk of heart disease, especially in combination with high cholesterol levels.
+The benefits of this test outweigh potential complications, especially for those at risk for heart disease or stroke and those recovering from recent heart procedures.

 C-reactive protein is measured in milligrams of CRP per liter of blood (mg/L).
 In general, a low C-reactive protein level is better than a high one, because it indicates less inflammation in the body.

 According to the Cleveland Clinic, a reading of less than 1 mg/L indicates you’re at low risk of cardiovascular disease.
 A reading between 1 and 2.9 mg/L means you’re at intermediate risk.
 A reading greater than 3 mg/L means you’re at high risk for cardiovascular disease.
-A reading above 10 mg/L may indicate a need for further testing to determine the cause of severe inflammation in your body.
+A reading above 10 mg/L may signal a need for further testing to determine the cause of such significant inflammation in your body.

-An especially high CRP reading of greater than 10 mg/L may indicate:
+An CRP reading of greater than 10 mg/L is especially high and may indicate:

 Remember that this test doesn’t provide a complete picture of your risk for cardiovascular disease.
-Your doctor will consider your lifestyle risk factors and family history when determining which follow-up tests are best for you.
-He or she may also order tests such as an EKG, echocardiogram, stress test, CT scan of the coronary arteries, or heart catheterization.
+Your doctor will consider your lifestyle risk factors, other medical conditions, and family history when determining which follow-up tests are best for you.
+They may also order one of the following tests:

-A new review of the medical literature indicates that a healthy dietary pattern resulted in lowered CRP levels.
-The Mediterranean diet and the Nordic diet were both linked to a decrease in CRP.
-If you are at risk for heart disease, pursuing a healthy diet that works for you should be part of your lifestyle regardless.
+Research indicates that a healthy dietary pattern can lower CRP levels.
+The Mediterranean diet has been consistently shown to lower CRP levels.
+If you’re at risk for heart disease, pursuing a healthy diet that works for you should be part of your lifestyle regardless.

-If you are at high risk for cardiovascular disease and your test results show high CRP, your doctor may suggest a statin or other cholesterol-lowering medication.
+If you’re at high risk for cardiovascular disease and your test results show high CRP, your doctor may suggest a statin or other cholesterol-lowering medication.
 An aspirin regimen may be recommended as well.
-Vitamin C has also been explored as an effective treatment to lower CRP levels for people that are at an elevated risk for cardiovascular disease.
+Vitamin C has also been explored as a way to lower CRP levels for people that are at an elevated risk for cardiovascular disease.
+Recent studies suggest that probiotics may also have a positive effect in lowering CRP.

 Written by: Robin Donovan and Kathryn Watson